Manual Lymph Drainage

 Who Should See A Lymphatic Massage Therapist?

-MLD is commonly recommended by plastic surgeons, to speed recovery after liposuction, tummy-tuck, BBL, face lift, and other cosmetic surgery.
+Post-Surgical Recovery: MLD is commonly recommended by plastic surgeons to speed recovery after liposuction, tummy tuck, BBL, facelift, and other cosmetic surgery.
 The area typically swells with body fluid after surgery, making the skin feel tight and painful.
 Unattended, this swelling can lead to fibrosis, and a bumpy or uneven feel to the skin.
 Manual Lymph Drainage reduces the swelling, providing immediate relief from pain and tightness, and it speeds up the healing process, too.
-Fibrosis can be prevented, and reduced.

-Draining lymph from the cranial areas may reduce migraine symptoms.
-Further, lymphatic massage brings relaxation and improvement in quality of sleep.
+Migraine Headaches: Draining lymph from the cranial areas may reduce migraine symptoms.
+Lymphatic massage also brings relaxation and improves the quality of sleep.

 What to Expect in Your Lymphatic Massage Session